 Who Gets to Choose the Antarctic Flag?

 In the absence of an official selection, the flag which is recognized as the flag of Antarctica is the one that's most widely flown and used.
 It is no less important a symbol, though, and the decision to select it should still be undertaken deliberately and collectively.
-You have the opportunity to contribute to this decision by choosing how you represent the continent for yourself, thereby adding to a flag's collective power and meaning.
+You have the opportunity to contribute to this decision by choosing how you represent the continent for yourself.
 We welcome you to fly True South, but no matter what flag you fly we hope you will join us in committing to a better future for the continent.